all

 Sailing-in-Croatia-bareboat.jpg

-What types of Yacht and Boats are available for Bareboat Sailing in Croatia?
+What types of yachts and Boats are available for Bareboat Sailing in Croatia?

-There are over 3000 vessels for charter in Croatia, available for rental as a bareboat, with skipper, and fully crewed.
-You can charter sailboatscatamarans, motor yachts, and gulets in Croatia.
+There are over 3,000 boats and yachts for rental in Croatia: bareboat, skippered, and fully crewed charters.
+You can rent a sailboatcatamaran, motor yacht, mini cruiser, and gulets in Croatia.

 In Croatia, you can charter sailboats (monohulls) and catamarans from major European ship manufacturers, Beneteau, Jeanneau, Bavaria, Dufour, Catana, Elan, Lagoon, and Fountain Pajot.
 But also Croatian brands like Salona, More, and D&D Kufner.

-The primary condition for bareboat sailing and yacht charter is that the skipper holds a valid skipper’s license and a VHF (radio) license.
-In some cases when renting larger vessels, it is a requirement that in addition to the skipper with a license, another person on board has a license with a basic skipper course.
-If you don`t have a skipper license, we can organize a skippered charter for you.
+The primary condition for bareboat sailing and yacht rental is that the skipper holds a valid skipper’s license and a VHF (radio) license.
+In some cases, when renting larger vessels, it is required that, in addition to the skipper with a license, another person on board holds a permit issued after an introductory skipper course.
+If you don`t have a skipper's license, we can organize a boat and catamaran charter with a skipper.

 For most of the vessels, the allowed navigation area is within the territorial waters of the Republic of Croatia.
-However, some charter companies permit to sail outside the Republic of Croatia, to Italy or Montenegro under certain conditions.
+However, some charter companies permit sailing outside the Republic of Croatia to Italy or Montenegro under certain conditions.

 sailboat-charter-croatia-bavaria-c38.jpg